oguzutku1745/zkPoke/README.md

 ## Technical Overview

-### Aztec's Private Notes
+### Aztec's Private Notes and Merkle Trees

-zkPoke leverages Aztec's private Note system as the foundation for privacy:
+zkPoke leverages Aztec's private Note system combined with Merkle trees to create a powerful privacy framework:

 - **Notes** are encrypted data structures that serve as the building blocks for private state in Aztec
 - Each user stores 8 private Notes on-chain (one for each credential type)
 - These Notes are fully encrypted and only visible to their owner
-- This allows us to store credential information without exposing it publicly

-### Why Binary Merkle Trees?

-We use binary Merkle trees for several critical reasons:
+- We organize these Notes into a binary Merkle tree for efficient verification

-1. **Efficient Verification**: Merkle trees enable validating the existence of a credential without revealing other credentials
-2. **Privacy Preservation**: Only a single hash (the root) needs to be shared to verify multiple credentials
-3. **Compact Representation**: The entire credential set is compressed into one root hash
-4. **Selective Disclosure**: Users can choose which credentials to prove without exposing others
-5. **Storage Efficiency**: While we store 8 Notes on-chain privately, only one public Merkle root is needed for verification
-6. **Cross-Chain Potential**: The Merkle root can be moved to other blockchains, enabling verification across multiple networks

-The tree structure itself is simple but powerful:

 - A Merkle tree is a binary tree where each leaf node represents a credential (stored as a Note)
 - Each non-leaf node is a hash of its two child nodes
-- The Merkle root (top hash) represents the entire tree
+- The Merkle root (top hash) represents the entire tree and enables efficient verification

-- Verification requires only the path from a leaf to the root (logarithmic in size)
+This combination provides efficient verification, privacy preservation, compact representation, and selective disclosure of credentials.

 ### Custom Merkle Tree Implementation

-We had to develop our own Merkle tree implementation for compatibility reasons:
+We developed a specialized implementation to ensure seamless compatibility:

+- Our custom Merkle tree implementation works in the frontend for creating and managing credential trees
+- The corresponding verification logic is implemented directly in the Aztec contract
 - Existing libraries like zk-kit use Poseidon hash which works with Noir but isn't compatible with Aztec Network
-- Our custom implementation uses Aztec's hash functions, ensuring compatibility with the Aztec ecosystem
+- Our implementation uses Aztec's hash functions, ensuring end-to-end compatibility
-- This allows seamless integration with Aztec's privacy infrastructure
-- The result is a cryptographically secure Merkle tree that works natively with Aztec contracts
+- This creates a complete system where trees generated in the frontend can be verified directly on-chain

 ### Credential Storage and Verification